Why Bitcoin? Economic Extremism and Centralization

 Warren Buffett famously favors monopolies, pointing to it as his formula for success.
 He is, in fact, openly anti-competitive.
 Buffett likens owning a monopoly to owning an unregulated toll bridge, where the owner can charge what he wishes.

-Buffett is quoted as saying, “If you’ve got the power to raise prices without losing business to a competitor, you’ve got a very good business.
-If you’ve got a good enough business, if you have a monopoly newspaper or if you have a network television station, your idiot nephew could run it.”
+“If you’ve got the power to raise prices without losing business to a competitor, you’ve got a very good business.
+If you’ve got a good enough business, if you have a monopoly newspaper or if you have a network television station, your idiot nephew could run it,” said Buffett.